NECK PROBLEMS - About neck problems and what we can do to help

 Muscular fatigue or strain

 Pain may be caused by tired muscles, for instance the muscles between the shoulder blades and at the base of the neck may become fatigued if we spend all day at a computer craning forwards.
 Over time imbalances occur in the strength of muscles in the front and back of the neck and torso, leading to postural changes, upper cross syndromedescribes a common pattern for these phenomena.
 Factors which may increase the likelihood of muscular fatigue or strain include postural asymmetries lower in the spine, such asscoliosis.
 Hypermobility, which in the neck may be caused by previous whiplash, can also increase the effort required by the muscles, especially where there is poor posture throughout the spine.
-My treatment will be tailored to your individual needs.
-I can work with you to help stretch shortened soft tissues (muscles etc), provide exercises to strengthen weakened muscles and provide advice on how to reduce the strains which lead to poor posture.
+Our treatment will be tailored to your individual needs.
+We can work with you to help stretch shortened soft tissues (muscles etc), provide exercises to strengthen weakened muscles and provide advice on how to reduce the strains which lead to poor posture.

 The main load-bearing joints in the spine have a disc between the vertebral bodies, this acts as a cushion and a spring, a bit like a car's suspension, as well as allowing movement.
 These discs contain a fluid; you can imagine them a bit like a 'Locket' sweet.
 Over time these discs tend to degenerate, they naturally lose height as the middle becomes less fluid, this is one reason we become shorter as we age!
 As the disc height reduces then all of the other joints in the spine become closer together and this can increase problems with those.

 The outsides of the discs can also become damaged and weakened before the middle becomes solid and they can become unstable, they bulge like a hamburger in a bun, and can allow the joint to move so much that the muscles round it become tired from constantly stabilising the joint, or the nervous system is tricked into responding as though a more serious incident has occurred and the muscles go into spasm.
-My approach here would be to reduce any painful muscular spasm and to work to reduce stresses on that unstable joint by ensuring other joints are doing their share of the work.
+Our approach here would be to reduce any painful muscular spasm and to work to reduce stresses on that unstable joint by ensuring other joints are doing their share of the work.

 Other causes of neck pain